 Meet Some of Our Instructors!

-piano, sax and flute
+piano, clarinet, sax and flute

 Aaron Aranita has been a professional working musician for over 25 years.
 He has worked as a sideman and leader throughout the U.S. and Japan backing up some of the top names in the business, Bob Hope, Andy Williams, Natalie Cole, the Temptations, and Boy Katindig just to name a few.
 But that is only one aspect of his musicianship.
 He started in music young, playing the clarinet then switching to bass in high school, went back to playing woodwinds in college, and then picking up keyboards along the way.
 He honed his craft in colleges such as Leeward Community College near his hometown of Waipahu, Hawaii and Monterey Peninsula College in Monterey, California, and at dedicated establishments of musical learning such as the Berklee School of Music in Boston, Massachusetts.
 The Berklee School of Music was where Aaron decided to reach out even more and really learn from the best teachers available, Joe Viola for saxophone, Greg Hopkins, Phil Wilson and Andy Jaffe for arranging and composition.
 Evidently, he learned his lessons well because the people at Berklee to nominated him to the Dean’s List in 1980.
 Now, as an accomplished musician, he composes both music and lyrics, owns and runs his own commercial studio, Sugartown Records, where he produces and records his own and other artists’ albums, and even serves as musical director for the annual Great Hawaiian Jazz Blowout.
 He is also a well sought after accompanist among Hawaii’s finest.

-guitar, and bass
+guitar, ukulele and bass

 Aaron Garcia is a musician, songwriter, teacher, and composer based in Mililani, Hawaii.
 Teaching guitar and bass since 2011, Aaron has found a passion for sharing his love of music with his students while helping them further their musical knowledge and proficiency.
 Aaron’s musical taste and playing style spans a wide variety of genres, including Rock, Pop, Blues, Folk, Reggae, Funk, Metal and Afrobeat.
 Though he had previously learned basic music fundamentals playing trombone in concert band, Aaron discovered a serious interest for playing music in 2003 at the age of 13, when he picked up the bass for the first time and taught himself how to play with the help of music instruction books, tutorial videos and the most helpful tool in his learning experience, playing with and observing experienced musicians.
 Two years later, he began to do the same with the guitar.
 Since then, Aaron has been honing his skills, becoming a well rounded musician and songwriter through the formation of his bands, Saving the Orphan and The Fresh Preps.
 While signed to World Class Sound, Saving the Orphan released their debut album, Reality, in 2012, in which Aaron was not only the lead guitarist, but also played a large role in the overall songwriting, composition, and production.
 After they had finished the album, the band had the opportunity to perform on the same show/bill as national artists, Switchfoot and One Republic.
 In 2013, Aaron decided that he wanted to take on another project that would would eventually become a multivocalist Pop/Rock band called The Fresh Preps.
 Their first single, Don’t Ask Me Why, was written by and features Aaron on lead vocals, guitar, and keyboards.
 Aaron has also been involved in musical projects elsewhere, including live and studio session musician work, branching out to styles such as Country, Traditional Hawaiian, Blues, Funk, Reggae and Bossa Nova with acts including the Colby Benson Band and STARR Kalahiki.
 He has also taken on work with musical theatre orchestra pits at Manoa Valley Theatre, Leeward Community College Theatre, and Hawaii Theatre.

-voice, guitar, ukulele, and piano
+voice, and beginning piano

 Originally from Santa Cruz, CA, Barry Leaman studied music at the University of Oregon and received a Masters Degree in Music from the New England Conservatory of Music.
-He moved to Hawaii to take on the position of Music Director for the American Hawaii Cruise Lines and has recorded with numerous musicians in Calfornia, the Boston area, and Hawaii.
+He moved to Hawaii to take on the position of Music Director for the American Hawaii Cruise Lines and has recorded with numerous musicians in California, the Boston area, and Hawaii.
 His musical influence is broad with performances in classical, 20th century, Broadway, rock, pop, jazz, and rhythm & blues.
 A performer and private teacher for more than thirty years, he shares practical experience and refined technique with students of all levels

 piano and voice